yaapu/FrskyTelemetryScript/README.md

 The script supports autodetection up to 6s.
 It's always possible to override auto detection from the menu and set cell count up to 12s.

+## airspeed vs groundspeed

+The frsky passthrough telemetry library can send on the radio link only 1 speed value.
+Where it picks that speed value depends on arduplane configuration.

+- ARSPD_TYPE > 0 : an airspeed sensor has been enabled in arduplane.
+The telemetry library will try to use airspeed even if the sensor is unhealthy, if it’s unhealty the reported speed will be 0, with a healthy airspeed sensor the reported speed will be actual airspeed.

+- ARSPD_TYPE = 0 : no airspeed sensor defined in arduplane.
+The telemetry library will always send groundspeed (gps)

+To recap: the script has no control and simply displays what arduplane is sending based on airspeed sensor configuration.

 ## Alerts